 Betty holds a Bachelors of Business Administration from Loyola University Chicago and a Certificate in Nonprofit Management from the Axelson Center for Nonprofit Management at North Park University.
 She is currently working toward her MBA at North Park University.

-Kirstin is the newest member of the Senior Leadership Team at Erie Neighborhood House, serving as the Senior Director of Development & Communications.
+Kirstin Chernawsky took on her role of Senior Director of Development & Communications in 2013.
 Highly skilled, she is responsible for setting the organizations strategic fundraising agenda to achieve and exceed Erie House’s revenue goals.
 Kirstin is responsible for representing the agency in external relations, media activities, overseeing agency special events and communications.

 Prior to working at Erie Neighborhood House, Kirstin worked at BUILD as Director of Development & External Operations, where she helped launch the BUILD: The Future Capital Campaign.
 Prior to that, Kirstin worked as the Manager of Institutional Giving at Northwestern Settlement House, where she was an integral member of the “opening team” that oversaw the opening of Rowe Elementary School.

-In addition to holding the Senior Director of Development role, Kirstin, demonstrates her leadership ability by volunteering for numerous social service agencies in Chicago.
+In addition to holding the Senior Director of Development & Communications role, Kirstin, demonstrates her leadership ability by volunteering for numerous social service agencies in Chicago.
+She is a board member for the Illinois Coalition for Immigrant and Refugee Rights (ICIRR).
 Kirstin also chaired the national Youth Visioning Project for United Neighborhood Centers of America as part of their 100th anniversary celebration.

 Kirstin holds a Masters of Science in Public Service Management and a Bachelors of Arts in Sociology, both from DePaul University.
 She also received her Certified Nonprofit Accounting professional designation.